O-X-L/ansible-opnsense/docs/source/modules/wazuh_agent.rst

 Troubleshooting
 ***************

-Make sure your Wazuh server is reachable from the OPNSense firewall and that the specified ports are open in your firewall rules.
+Make sure your Wazuh server is reachable from the OPNsense firewall and that the specified ports are open in your firewall rules.

 Check the Wazuh agent logs on the firewall for connection issues: